-When we do the Panama Relocation Tours™, I can usually tell by the end of the tour who would “make it” relocating to Panama, and who would not.
+When I do a Panama Relocation Tours™, I can usually tell by the end of the tour who will relocate to Panama, and who will not.
 Some people need all the creature comforts of home.
 Others see the change in lifestyle as a new adventure.
 If you want to make it in Panama, that is the kind of attitude you need to have.
 There will be trade-offs when you live in Panama

 Some people expect to see all the same brands of food at the grocery stores, a Walmart or shopping center just down the street, the same TV shows (in English) and the same kind of services you have in the USA.
 In Panama, that will probably not happen.

 There are many varieties of food at the grocery store, some you will be familiar with,some will be new.
 And you may need to go to several stores to find all the things on your list.
 You can buy the Del Monte brand of can tomatoes for $1.69 a can or you can buy the Panama brand for $0.69 a can.
 There will be some things that you just cannot find if you live outside of Panama City (like Temptation cat treats or Friskies shredded cat food).
 You’ll learn that buying produce from the farmers market is fresher and more affordable than buying at the grocery store.
 Shopping is a whole new experience in Panama.